⚓ Rhode Island Eviction Notice Laws

 Defective Notice

 The most common defense.
-Including non-rent charges in the 5-day demand, using a wrong notice period, serving improperly, or filing before the period expires all result in dismissal.
-Rhode Island courts are particularly strict about the contents of the 5-day rent demand — the amount stated must be rent only.
+Including non-rent charges in the 5-day demand, wrong notice period, improper service, or filing before the period expires all result in dismissal.
+Rhode Island courts are particularly strict — the amount stated in the 5-day demand must be rent only.

 💰